 The SWE’s Certified Specialist of Wine certification is internationally recognized and will provide the successful candidate with a valuable career-enhancing credential.

-The CSW study course includes 24 hours of instruction, practice quizzes, the NEW 2014 CSW Study Guide, a one hour practice exam, and a one hour multiple-choice examination.
+The CSW study course includes 30 hours of instruction, the NEW 2014 CSW Study Guide, practice quizzes for every chapter, wine tastings at the end of each class to support the material presented, a one hour practice exam, and a one hour multiple-choice examination.

 The Study Guide consists of the following content:

 2. Wine Faults